March 2017 North American blizzard: New York, New Jersey and Pennsylvania

+Washington D.C, Virginia and Maryland

 Washington, D.C., was issued a winter storm warning on March 13.
 MetroAccess is issued to shut down on March 14.

 Virginia Governor Terry McAuliffe also declared a state of emergency late on March 13.
 The state of emergency was to allow state agencies to assist local governments as they respond to the storm.
 Roughly 4,500 pieces of equipment were ready to plow once snow totals began to exceed two inches.

 A state of emergency was declared in Maryland by Governor Larry Hogan, urging people to prepare for the storm and stay off the roads.

 New England

 In Boston, the Massachusetts Emergency Management Agency said that they had mechanics working on loads of equipment to get ready for plowing the roads.
 Approximately 130 flights were cancelled as of the morning of March 13.

 In advance of the nor'easter, the Connecticut Department of Transportation readied 634 trucks and 250 contractors.
 On March 13, Connecticut Governor Dannel Malloy issued a statewide travel ban, ordering all non-essential first and second shift employees to remain home.
 Prominent educational institutions, such as the University of Connecticut and Yale University, closed campuses while local districts shut down as well.
 The Department of Motor Vehicles cancelled all scheduled road tests.
 State police planned to ready additional staff leading up to the storm.
 Bridgeport Mayor Joe Ganim declared a snow emergency late on March 12 while Hartford officials warned city residents of a parking ban beginning at 8 p.m.
 EDT the following day.
 The city of New Haven issued a citywide travel ban effective on March 14.
 Airport officials at Bradley International Airport began organizing plans for snow removal in the wake of the snowstorm.
 The Metropolitan Transportation Authority deployed extra staff and specialized equipment, while Peter Pan Bus Lines canceled services from upstate New York to Washington D.C.
 Eversource Energy and The United Illuminating Company contacted city and town leaders for organization prior to the storm and assistance in its wake.
 All state roads were closed to everyone except for emergency vehicles.
 At 4 p.m.
 EST (21:00 UTC) nearly the whole state went into a blizzard warning, except for shoreline areas of Middlesex and New London counties.

 In Rhode Island, parking bans were issued in cities statewide on March 13.
 Utilities crews prepared for the snow on March 14.

-Some town hall meetings were canceled are postponed in New Hampshire, including Manchester, due to the storm.
+Some town hall meetings were canceled or postponed in New Hampshire, including Manchester, due to the storm.
 Schools around the southern part of the state closed on March 14.

 The Maine Department of Transportation had to prepare for the storm in Eastern Maine on March 13.